CadenFinley/CadenFinley.com/README.md

 # Caden Finley's Personal Website

 Welcome to the repository for my personal website.
 This website showcases my projects, education, and provides ways to connect with me.
-Thanks for your time!
+This also hosts my custom web chat app and api for updating my custom terminal emulator: DevToolsTerminal

 ## Table of Contents